Authentic Mexican Tortilla Soup

 - Add the chicken broth to the pot and combine thoroughly using a spoon or whisk.
 Bring the mixture to a boil.
 Reduce the heat to low and allow the broth to lightly simmer, uncovered, for 20 minutes, stirring occasionally.
 Season the broth with salt and pepper.
 If the broth tastes at all flat, you most likely haven't added enough salt.

-- Over low heat, add the chopped greens and stir until fully incorporated.
-Allow the greens to cook at a low simmer for about 5 to 7 minutes, or until they are very tender.
+- Over low heat, add the greens and stir until fully incorporated.
+Allow the greens to cook at a low simmer (baby kale will take just a minute or two; collards or curly kale may take 5 to 7 minutes total), until they are very tender.
 Add the chicken and stir to distribute.
 Cook for an additional 2 to 3 minutes over very low heat, stirring once or twice, until the chicken has just cooked through (this will not take long, so watch the pot carefully to avoid overcooking it).
 Just before serving, add the juice of half a lime.
 Taste once again, seasoning with additional salt and pepper if necessary.

 - Serve hot and garnish with toppings (or alternatively, place desired toppings in the empty soup bowls and ladle the soup directly over them).